rails/rails/guides/source/association_basics.md

 end
 ```

-With this change, creating a new book for a particular author is easier:
+With this change, creating a new book for a particular author is simpler:

 ```ruby
 @book = @author.books.create(published_at: Time.now)
 ```

-Deleting an author and all of its books is *much* easier:
+Deleting an author and all of its books is much easier:

 ```ruby
 @author.destroy